blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/deserialization5.java.md

 # Answer

-It is a Deserialization issue. 'fileInput' file content is not being checked before processing and directly deserialization may cause this kind of issues.
+It is a Deserialization issue. 'fileInput' file content is not being checked before processing and directly deserialization of user supplied data may cause security issues.